lugolabs/circles/README.md

 ### Changelog

+* 0.0.7    Add feature to have different outer and inner strokes.
 * 0.0.6    Make inline styles optional.
 * 0.0.5    Rethink a bit the way the library is working + add some public methods.
 * 0.0.4    Exposes `generate(radius)` to regenerate the circle, opening it to responsiveness.